-With its sharper-than-ever design, the A3 is now even more eye-catching.
+With its sharper-than-ever design, the all-new fourth generation A3 is now even more eye-catching.
 And for a premium compact car, there is an abundance of luxurious touches too.
-Boasting state-of-the-art on-board technology and outstanding driving dynamics it’s easily Audi’s best-selling model.
+Boasting state-of-the-art on-board technology and outstanding driving dynamics the A3 is now available in five-door Sportback body style only.

-The goodExcellent handling, impressive economy and so much choice
+The goodExcellent handling, impressive economy and dynamic styling

 Audi A3 – first drive (2016)

 With a range of powerful new engines, updated and innovative technology, a fresh choice of colours, snazzy wheel designs and some sharply styled design characteristics, the latest Audi A3 range has really turned up the heat against rivals in the premium compact segment.

 Customers have a wealth of choices at their disposal with three or five-door versions and a host of body styles to choose from such as sportback, saloon and cabriolet with prices starting from £19,365.
 And in addition, they can select from four generously-equipped trim levels called SE, SE Technik, Sport or S line.
 In fact, the A3 range has the widest choice of models in its class.